-Creating a unique Christmas tree for the five-star Shangri-La Hotel
+Creating a unique Christmas tree for the 5-star Shangri-La Hotel

 MA Interior and Spatial Design students were commissioned to design and create an environmentally conscious seasonal installation for the international hotel chain’s luxury London location, receiving significant press attention.

 The Shangri-La Hotel, At The Shard, London is one of over 100 five-star luxury hotels in the Shangri-La Group.
 Starting on level 34, it occupies 18 floors of The Shard, Western Europe’s tallest building.

 In 2019, the hotel set the brief for an experimental, eye-catching Christmas installation for their entrance lobby, inviting an artist or group of artists to design and build a tree that would draw significant attention from the public and press.

 The chosen proposal would take inspiration from the architectural design of Shard which is fabricated mainly from glass and be environmentally conscious.

 45 students pitched concepts to the hotel in groups, with support from Amritt Flora, Course Leader, MA Interior and Spatial Design.

 Using feedback from the client, 10 students went on to bring the selected concept to life, planning fabrication, working within a budget, using analytical thinking, considering context, material and a design method.

 “Our ideas weren’t limited to a student budget because a REAL client wanted to invest in an idea that we had the opportunity to brainstorm, propose and implement.” - Sarah Celebidachi, MA Interior and Spatial Design student.

 The final design was inspired by the hotel’s Glass Christmas theme and writer James Hilton’s book The Lost Horizon – the novel best known as the origin of Shangri-La, a fictional utopia located high in the mountains of Tibet.